ahpooch/boilerplates/README.md

 <img align="left" src="/icons/Ubuntu.png" width="60" height="60">
 </div>
 Here you can find fully working Packer Template for creating Ubuntu 24.04 LTS template vm on Proxmox.
 This template has explanatory comments.
-It is meant to run with pucker installed on Windows. https://github.com/ahpooch/boilerplates/tree/main/packer/proxmox/ubuntu_24.04_noble-numbat_explanatory
+It is meant to run with Packer installed on Windows. https://github.com/ahpooch/boilerplates/tree/main/packer/proxmox/ubuntu_24.04_noble-numbat_explanatory